 Adjustments for indexation are not made in conventional savings schemes, such as fixed deposits.
 Thus, tax payable on those earnings is considerably higher, making it a less attractive option for investors countrywide.

 You can choose between the two options available while determining your total tax liability.
 Using an indexation calculator, the total tax payable can be determined when the inflation rate is considered, while tax rates without adjustments can be calculated through standard calculators.

-Comparing the total tax liability and profits under both these situations, you can easily decide under which method you want to pay your taxes, thereby maximizing the total returns earned.
+Comparing the total tax liability and profits under both these situations, you can easily decide under which method you want to pay your taxes, thereby maximising the total returns earned.